nocollier/MLPhotoSynthesis/papers/review_Saunders2021.md

 I am left with the conclusion that the authors have made a few mistakes that have made the Ball-Berry model appear to underperform dramatically.
 I would not cite this paper in support of machine learning in ecology at this time.
 While it is possible that I have misunderstood something in their code, the fact that I can independently fit parameters to Ball-Berry and Medlyn with good correlation to the observed leads me to think that I am correct about their mistakes.

-Furthermore, this leaves us with a uncomfortable reality: machine learning models can do a good job reproducing even erroneous data.
+Furthermore, this leaves us with an uncomfortable reality: machine learning models can do a good job reproducing even erroneous data.
 Every single data point added to a collection needs to be carefully thought out and vetted.